The Great Gatsby: Plot summary

 In late July, Nick and Gatsby have lunch at a speakeasy.
 Gatsby tries impressing Nick with tales of his war heroism and his Oxford days.
-Afterward, Nick meets Jordan again, this time at the Plaza Hotel.
+Afterward, Nick meets Jordan again at the Plaza Hotel.
 Jordan reveals that Gatsby and Daisy met around 1917 when Gatsby was an officer in the American Expeditionary Forces.
 They fell in love, but when Gatsby was deployed overseas, Daisy reluctantly married Tom.
 Gatsby hopes that his newfound wealth and dazzling parties will make Daisy reconsider.
-Gatsby uses Nick to stage a reunion with Daisy, and the two embark upon a sexual affair.
+Gatsby uses Nick to stage a reunion with Daisy, and the two embark upon an affair.

 In September, Tom discovers the affair when Daisy carelessly addresses Gatsby with unabashed intimacy in front of him.
 Later, at a Plaza Hotel suite, Gatsby and Tom argue about the affair.
 Gatsby insists Daisy declare that she never loved Tom.
 Daisy claims she loves Tom and Gatsby, upsetting both.
 Tom reveals Gatsby is a swindler whose money comes from bootlegging alcohol.
 Upon hearing this, Daisy chooses to stay with Tom.
 Tom scornfully tells Gatsby to drive her home, knowing that Daisy will never leave him.

-While returning to East Egg, Gatsby and Daisy drive by Wilson's garage and their car accidentally strikes Myrtle, killing her instantly.
+While returning to East Egg, Gatsby and Daisy drive by Wilson's garage and their car strikes Myrtle, killing her instantly.
 Later Gatsby reveals to Nick that Daisy was driving the car, but that he intends to take the blame for the accident to protect her.
 Nick urges Gatsby to flee to avoid prosecution, but he refuses.
 After Tom tells George that Gatsby owns the car that struck Myrtle, a distraught George assumes the owner of the vehicle must be Myrtle's lover.
-George fatally shoots Gatsby in his mansion's swimming pool, then commits suicide.
+George fatally shoots Gatsby in his mansion's swimming pool, then kills himself.

 Several days after Gatsby's murder, his father Henry Gatz arrives for the sparsely attended funeral.
 After Gatsby's death, Nick comes to hate New York and decides that Gatsby, Daisy, Tom, and he were all Midwesterners unsuited to Eastern life.
 Nick encounters Tom and initially refuses to shake his hand.
 Tom admits he was the one who told George that Gatsby owned the vehicle that killed Myrtle.
 Before returning to the Midwest, Nick returns to Gatsby's mansion and stares across the bay at the green light emanating from the end of Daisy's dock.